MagicPhase/AutoInflate/README.md

 Both the encoder and button are handled with interrupt functions.
 While the button function is an interrupt, it's also debounced and checked on each loop.
 A button action happens using a combination of page number, element, and encoder value.
 This happens when the page number is passed to 'buttonPressFunc(pageNumber)' and is a one-time action that changes the continuously displayed data.

 Here are a few flowcharts that describe how data is displayed.
 Remember both the first two pages, Main and Sub-Config Selection pages have different action functions than the specific sub-config pages.
+Also, it's important to remember these charts are generalized and don't contain the total of executed functions during a button press!!

 ## Main Page Block